Monk Class Overview in Diablo Immortal

-- Power & Command— Since you will frequently interweave Primary Attacks in between popping Ability cooldowns, you will always have some part of the alternating bonuses of this gem going.
+- — Since you will frequently interweave Primary Attacks in between popping Ability cooldowns, you will always have some part of the alternating bonuses of this gem going.

 - Frozen Hearth — With percentage-based mitigation against ranged damage, this is one of the strongest defensive legendary gems you can support your character with.

-- Howler's Call — Triggered off Primary Attacks, this legendary gem supplements the lacking ranged attack arsenal of Monks with a hard-hitting ranged proc.
+- — Triggered off Primary Attacks, this legendary gem supplements the lacking ranged attack arsenal of Monks with a hard-hitting ranged proc.

-- Blessing of the Worthy — Monks thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
+- — Monks thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
 Note its scaling off maximum Life, which turns the Monk's considerable health pool into a makeshift nuke.

 - Chip of Stone Flesh — This is a PvP powerhouse of a gem, inflicting hard CC and increasing damage dealt on affected targets.
 It also provides decent value for progression content.

 - Vanquisher Tree: The offense focus of this tree makes it the best starting point for all characters.
 It is recommended that you start with the middle row, maxing out Damage and picking up Zeal.
 Go down the bottom row, maxing out Damage and picking up Wrath.
 Finally, go along the top row, maxing out Potency, putting the point in Exorcism, and finishing off with Deeper Pockets and Heart of Wrath.
 This puts you at Paragon level 49.